-From the wiki: “In 1975, on his last RCA album, Just Wanna Rock’n’Roll, guitarist Jose Feliciano released his jazz-funk-Latin instrumental composition ‘Affirmation’, which was covered one year later by jazz guitarist George Benson on his hit album Breezin’.”
+From the wiki: “In 1975, on his last RCA album, Just Wanna Rock’n’Roll, guitarist Jose Feliciano released his jazz-funk-Latin instrumental composition ‘Affirmation’.
+It was covered a year later by jazz guitarist George Benson, on his hit album Breezin’.”

 Originally recorded by Gabor Szabo (US #43 1971).

 Hit version by George Benson (US #63/R&B #65 1976).